lrc-se/aoc-2020/README.md

 ===================

 This year's puzzles will be solved using Vue 3 and TypeScript, exploring the possibilities and limitations of both.
+The application structure is somewhat artificial since there is no backend, which would normally take care of the heavy processing now handled entirely by the frontend, but at least puzzle inputs are fetched AJAX-illy.

 Running
 -------